 Some people prefer minimal debt and quick repayment.
 Others are comfortable carrying high balances or buying at the top of their budget.
 Your comfort level with debt is key in determining how much home you can afford.

 Financial goals vary.
-Some families prioritize saving for college; others prefer investing more in real estate.
-It’s all about finding the right balance between what you can afford and what you’re comfortable affording.
+Some families prioritize saving for college, while others prefer investing more in real estate.
+It's about finding the right balance between what you can afford and what you're comfortable affording.

-Even if a lender approves you for a certain amount, it may leave you house poor—owning a beautiful home but lacking the financial flexibility to enjoy life.
+Even if a lender approves you for a certain amount, it may leave you house poor, meaning you own a beautiful home but lack the financial flexibility to enjoy life.

-When figuring out how much of your income should go toward a mortgage, consider these guidelines:
+When figuring out how much of your income should go toward a mortgage, keep these guidelines in mind:

 Try to target the low end of your price range.
 That way, if your dream home comes along and stretches your budget slightly, you'll have some flexibility.